stickaround/Netric_Backend/README.md

 ## The Client

 Netric can have multiple clients.
 The main web client is build separately and deployed by copying the source from the built webapp into the server directory /server/v2.
-When we finish moving the server into a new directory structure we will simply deploy the built webapp into /public/\*.

 ## Clients are split into separate repos: